COUNTIF Function in Power BI

 - Open COUNTROWS function.

 - For this function, open the FILTER function again.

-- The Table that we need to count is “Data Table” so choose the same.
+- The Table we need to count is “Data_Table,” so choose the same.

 - For FilterExpression, follow the method that we did in the previous example.

-Note: We can also download the Power BI COUNTIF file can also be downloaded from the link below, and the final output can be viewed.
+Note: We can also download the Power BI COUNTIF file from the link below.
+We can view the final output.

 Things to Remember

 - There is no built-in COUNTIF function in Power BI.

-- FILTER will apply the filter for the mentioned column with the mentioned criteria.
+- The FILTER will apply the filter for the mentioned column with the mentioned criteria.

-- After a filter is applied, COUTNROWS count the number of rows available for the filter.
+- After a filter is applied, COUNTROWS counts the number of rows available for the filter.

-This has been a guide to Power BI COUNTIF.
-Here we discuss how to replicate COUNTIF logical function in Power BI to count the values in the given range along with examples.
-You may learn more about Power BI from the following articles –
+This article has been a guide to Power BI COUNTIF.
+Here, we discuss how to replicate the COUNTIF logical function in Power BI to count the values in the given range, along with examples.
+You may learn more about Power BI from the following articles: –